flaming-toast/flaming-toast.github.com/_posts/2014-05-17-a-multi–queue-scheduler-for-plan-9.md

    */

   if (clockintr) {
       balancetick();

       . . .
   }

   . . .
 }

 {% endhighlight %}

 During the timer interrupt we update statistics and determine whether or not a load balancing operation should be performed.
+This could be done in a function invoked by the timer interrupt handler, named `balancetick()` in this particular example.

 {% highlight C %}